Knee osteoarthritis

 Treatment for knee osteoarthritis

 There’s no cure for osteoarthritis but there are things you can do to manage the condition and control your symptoms.
-The main aim of treatment is to reduce your pain and stiffness.
+The main aim of knee osteoarthritis treatment is to reduce your pain and stiffness.
 This will improve the way your knees function and restore your quality of life.

 A GP may refer you to various health professionals, including a physiotherapist.
 If you have severe pain and stiffness, your GP may refer you to an orthopaedic surgeon (a doctor who specialises in bone surgery).